fabiohsv-cit/ciandt-components-factory/README.md

          }
       ],
       envJsPath: 'app/{module}/env/{module}-env.js', // path to module env settings, if null the load env is ignored
-      useRestangular: true/false, // if true it will a restangular factory for a module named [module]RestService, e.g.: myModuleRestService.
-It'll be created if environment settings will has apiUrlBase property.
+      useRestangular: true/false, // if true it will create a restangular factory for a module named [module]RestService, e.g.: myModuleRestService.
+It'll be created if environment settings has a apiUrlBase property.
-	  envSettingsName: 'envSettings' // contant name for the global environment settings, it's used as complement to envJsPath.
+	  envSettingsName: 'envSettings' // contains the name of the global environment settings, it's used as complement to envJsPath.
    });
    ```